Untours’ founders, Hal and Norma Taussig, were decades ahead of their time!

 Hal then created the Untours Foundation, seeding and replenishing it with Untours profits and support.

-Hal and Elizabeth spearheaded the campaign to make their town of Media, PA, “America’s First Fair Trade Town,” now followed by 44 towns and cities across the US and supported by Fair Trade Campaigns, a national organization.
+The Untours Foundation spearheaded the campaign to make their town of Media, PA, “America’s First Fair Trade Town.”
+Supported by Fair Trade Campaigns, we paved the way for over 44 towns and cities across the US.

+Untours became the World’s First Certified B Corporation.
 Hal inspired the B Corp movement just through his life choices.
-Untours became the World’s First B Corp.

-Advocacy to other foundations about “mission aligned investing” was added to the foundation’s agenda after it was pointed out that the Untours Foundation was 100% mission aligned from the get-go.
+The Untours Foundation began its advocacy to other foundations for Mission Aligned Investing after it was pointed out that the Untours Foundation was 100% mission aligned from the get-go.